Kayos113/MultipleDeckAPI/README.md

 ## RESTful routes:
 ### "/decks"
 *GET*: retrieves all deck objects at once.
 *POST*: creates a new deck.
-The deck title is set by the body passing a value for title through the request. (req.body.title)
+The deck title is set by the body passing a value for title through the request. (req.body.deckTitle)
 *DELETE*: clears out all deck objects.
 CANNOT BE UNDONE, YOU WILL LOSE ALL DECKS AND CARDS

 ### "/decks/:customDeckName"